SkyAPM/Organization/README.md

-# Open Skywalking Organization
+# SkyAPM Organization
-Open SkyWalking Organization is working on the ecosystem around the Apache SkyWalking.
+SkyAPM Organization(old name OpenSkywalking) is working on the ecosystem around the Apache SkyWalking APM solution.

 ## Organization members
 We have following groups to manage and contribute the project, each one has its own rights and responsibilities.